 The pituitary also lacks D3.
 This means that none of pituitary T4 becomes rT3.
 Therefore, conversion to active T3 in the pituitary is much more efficient.

-Additionally, D1 (and therefore serum thyroid hormone) is known to be suppressed by stress, depression, dieting, weight gain, PMS, diabetes, leptin resistance, chronic fatigue syndrome, fibromyalgia, inflammation, autoimmune disease, and systemic illness.
+Additionally, D1 (and therefore serum thyroid hormone) is known to be suppressed by stress, low mood, dieting, weight issues, PMS, poor blood sugar regulation, leptin, fatigue, inflammation, an immune issues.

 Upregulation of D2